chenxinstat/chenxinstat.github.io/exp_aame_ts.md

 library(quadprog)
 ```

-3. Generate a data and fit the model:
+3. Generate a heavy-tailed and autocorrelated data, then fit the model:
 ```markdown
 set.seed(1)
 n <- 500